Bochner's theorem for finite inverse semigroups and its connection to Choi's theorem: Introduction

-In the context of quantum theory, linear maps between spaces of operators are essential for describing the evolution of quantum states.
-Specifically, a quantum state is represented by a \emph{density operator}---a positive semidefinite matrix with unit trace.
+In quantum theory, linear maps between operator algebras encode the dynamics of physical systems.
+A quantum state is represented by a \emph{density operator}---a positive semidefinite matrix with unit trace.
 A physical process is then modeled by a linear map that sends density operators to other density operators.
 However, not every such map corresponds to a valid physical transformation.
 A key requirement is that the map must be \emph{completely positive} and \emph{trace-preserving}.
 Such maps are called \textit{quantum channels}.
 Complete positivity ensures that even when the system is entangled with another (possibly unknown) system, the overall transformation remains valid.
 This is crucial because in quantum mechanics, systems are often not isolated.
 A foundational result that provides a practical criterion for complete positivity is the \textit{Choi theorem} \cite{CHOI1975285}.
 It states that a linear map is completely positive if and only if its associated \emph{Choi matrix} is positive semidefinite.
-This correspondence makes it easier to verify whether a given map can represent a physical process.
-The Fourier transform is a fundamental tool in both physics and mathematics, with widespread applications across numerous domains.
-The Fourier transform of an integrable function $f(x)$ on the real line is defined as: $\widehat{f}(t):=\int_{-\infty}^{\infty} e^{-i x t} f(x)dx$ for all $t \in \mathbb{R}$ with the inverse transform given by $f(x):=\frac{1}{2\pi}\int_{-\infty}^{\infty} e^{i x t} \widehat{f}(t)dt$ for all $x \in \mathbb{R}$.
-These definitions can be generalized for complex valued function on a finite group as follows: Let $G$ be a finite group and $f:G \to \mathbb{C}$ be a complex valued function.
-Then the Fourier transform of $f$ with respect to a representation $\rho: G \to M_{d_{\rho}}(\mathbb{C})$ is defined as $\widehat{f}(\rho):=\sum_{g \in G} \rho(g) f(g)$ with the inverse transform given by $f(g)=\frac{1}{|G|}\sum_{\rho \in \mathrm{Irr}(G)} d_{\rho} \tr(\rho(g^{-1}) \widehat{f}(\rho))$, where $\mathrm{Irr}(G)$ denotes a complete set of inequivalent irreducible representations of $G$.
-A function $f:G \to \mathbb{C}$ is called positive definite if $\sum_{g,t \in G} f(g^{-1}t) c_{t}\overline{c}_{g} \geq 0$ for any set of complex numbers $\{c_g\}_{g \in G}$.
-Positive definite functions are completely characterized by Bochner's theorem which states that a function $f:G \to \mathbb{C}$ is positive definite if and only if its Fourier transforms $\widehat{f}(\rho))$ are positive semidefinite for $\rho \in \mathrm{IrrU}(G)$, where $\mathrm{IrrU}(G)$ represents a complete set of inequivalent irreducible unitary representations of $G$.
-For a map $\Phi:G \to M_n(\mathbb{C})$, its Fourier transform with respect to a representation $\rho$ can be defined as $\widehat{\Phi}(\rho):=\sum_{g \in G} \rho(g) \otimes \Phi(g)$.
-A map $\Phi:G \to M_n(\mathbb{C})$ is called positive definite if the matrix $[\Phi(g^{-1}g')]$ is positive semidefinite.
-In this case Bochner's theorem states that a map $\Phi:G \to M_n(\mathbb{C})$ is positive definite if and only if its Fourier transforms $\widehat{\Phi}(\rho))$ are positive semidefinite for $\rho \in \mathrm{IrrU}(G)$ (details are provided in the main text).
+Choi's theorem and the Choi matrix are essential tools for the mathematical analysis of quantum channels and superchannels~\cite{wolf_cirac_2008,chruscinski_kossakowski_2009,SohailAHP2025,Darek_2026,Sohail_2021PLA,das2024,Johnston_2011, Chiribella, Gour}. \\